Khalid-Jamal/annotated-transformer-Arabic/README.md

 Khalid Jamal Fork
 # German-Arabic test of Intention Transformer based on "Intention is All What You Need"

-Use Visual Studio Code with Anaconda
+Use Visual Studio Code with Anaconda.
-Clone the repo
+Clone the repo.
 Use `AnnotatedTransformer.ipynb` to run the code